4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 Unlike the other projects in this repository, you do not need to have U-boot installed on the SD Card or NOR flash.

-To use, first make sure u-boot is installed on an SD-card, as usual (see README in the project root directory).

-Then, in this directory run:
+In this directory run:

 ```
-make
+make image
 ```

-In the build/ dir, you should see the a7-main.uimg file.
-Copy it to the 4th partition of the SD-card, as usual (again, see README in the project root dir).
+In the build/ dir, you should see the fsbl.stm32 file.
+Copy it to the 1st and 2nd partitions of the SD card using `dd`

-Reboot your board with a UART-to-USB cable connected, and watch u-boot's startup messages scroll by in a terminal.
+Reboot your board with a UART-to-USB cable connected, and watch FSBL's startup messages scroll by in a terminal.

-Then you should see:
+You should see:

 ```
-A7: Hello from Cortex-A7!
-A7: Resetting M4 core
-A7: Starting M4 core after LED1 goes off in 3 2 1 now
-M4: * yawn *
-M4: Hello from Cortex-M4!
-M4: I will be flashing LED2 slowly about 0.8Hz (if compiled at -O0)
+Initializing RAM
+...[TODO]
 ```

-And the LEDs should be flashing: LED2 slowly (M4 core), and LED1 rapidly (A7 core).